d0ct0r-t3rm1nus/d0ct0r/README.md

 I'm prepared to run 1 North American KMD Notary Node to the best of my ability while also assisting community members where and when possible across a full range of potential matters which I might contribute advice towards drawn from years of real world experience.

-North American NA Server-01 Specs:
+NA - Komodo Supernet NN Server-01 Specs:

 CPU: 2x AMD Operton 6272 - 16 Cores / 16 Threads Per CPU - 3 GHz Boost
 RAM: 128GB DDR3 2000 MHz